bbauska/zombiePolitics/README.md

-conservative ideologues, the United States has increasingly turned its back on any semblance of social justice, civic responsibility, and democracy itself This might explain the influentialjoumalist Thomas Friedman’s shameless endorsement of mil­ itary adventurism in the New York Times article in which he argues that “The hid­ den hand of the market will never work without a hidden fist-McDonald’s cannot flourish without McDonnell Douglas, the designer ofthe U. S. Air Force F-15 .
-And the hidden fist that keeps the world safe for Silicon Valley’s technologies to flour­ ish is called the U.S. Army, Air Force, Navy and Marine Corps.”25 Freedom in this discourse is inextricably wedded to state and military violence and is a far cry from any semblance of a claim to democracy.
+conservative ideologues, the United States has increasingly turned its back on any semblance of social justice, civic responsibility, and democracy itself This might explain the influentialjoumalist Thomas Friedman’s shameless endorsement of mil­ itary adventurism in the New York Times article in which he argues that "The hid­ den hand of the market will never work without a hidden fist-McDonald’s cannot flourish without McDonnell Douglas, the designer ofthe U. S. Air Force F-15 .
+And the hidden fist that keeps the world safe for Silicon Valley’s technologies to flour­ ish is called the U.S. Army, Air Force, Navy and Marine Corps."25 Freedom in this discourse is inextricably wedded to state and military violence and is a far cry from any semblance of a claim to democracy.</p>

-Another characteristic of an emerging authoritarianism in the United States is the correlation between the growing atomization ofthe individual and the rise of a cul­ ture of cruelty, a type of zombie politics in which the living dead engage in forms of rapacious behavior that destroy almost every facet of a substantive democratic
+<p>Another characteristic of an emerging authoritarianism in the United States is the
+correlation between the growing atomization ofthe individual and the rise of a cul­ ture of cruelty, a type of zombie politics in which the living dead engage in forms of rapacious behavior that destroy almost every facet of a substantive democratic